 BUDAPEST, Hungary -- The Latest on the sunken tour boat in Hungary's capital (all times local):

-Seven people were rescued and 16, including the two Hungarian crew members, remain missing.
+Nine people, all Koreans, have been confirmed dead.
+Seven people survived and 19, including the two Hungarian crew members, are still missing.

 The Hableany (Mermaid) capsized and sank Wednesday night after a collision at Margit Bridge, in central Budapest, with a much larger river cruise ship, the Viking Sigyn.

 Hungarian and South Korean divers are continuing search and recovery efforts.